Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Conclusion

 \section{Conclusion}

-In this paper, we propose a HierAttn network consisting of SCAttn, stage attention, and branch attention for skin lesions diagnosis.
-SCAttn directly extracts global features by only global average pooling without operating channel-wise information redundantly.
+In this paper, we propose a HierAttn network consisting of stage attention, branch attention, and SCAttn for skin lesions diagnosis.
 Stage attention consists of a SCADW block for downsizing feature maps and a CTH block for effectively learning the local and global representations.
-Branch attention applies hierarchical pooling after each stage attention to learn local and global representations and improve the interaction of feature relationships.
-Additionally, we propose a comprehensive data balance method based on instance hardness analysis undersampling and random oversampling.
-With these novel modules, HierAttn can achieve better skin lesion classification results, 96.70\% top-1 accuracy and 0.9972 AUC on IHISIC20000 and 91.22\% top-1 accuracy and 0.98816 AUC on IHPAD3000 validation set, than other state-of-the-art mobile networks.
+Branch attention applies hierarchical pooling after each stage attention to learn local and global representations and improve the feature interactions.
+SCAttn directly extracts global features by using only global average pooling without operating channel-wise information redundantly.
+With these novel modules, HierAttn can achieve better skin lesion classification results, 96.70\% accuracy and 0.9972 AUC on ISIC2019 and 91.22\% accuracy and 0.98816 AUC on PAD2020 validation set, than other SOTA mobile networks.
+Moreover, HierAttn is the smallest model among SOTA mobile networks, which shows great potential to be deployed in mobile devices for broader impacts on the general public.